dr14-make/pluto-extension/README.md

 # Pluto Notebook for VS Code

 A VS Code extension for working with Julia Pluto notebooks, featuring an integrated MCP (Model Context Protocol) server for AI assistant interaction.
+Note that this is an advanced tool meant for power users who mostly want to stay in VSCode but still leverage Pluto's execution infrastructure without the UI.

+This is a collaboration between @dr14-make and @pankgeorg, is at "experiment" quality, under heavy use and will change drastically in the future and may be abandonded without notice.

+While tightly coupled with [Pluto.jl](https://github.com/fonsp/Pluto.jl), this project follows a highly experimental, different path, so please don't raise issues about this in the official Pluto.jl channels or repositories.
+Instead, reach out directly to the contributors above in your favourite platform!

 ## Features